gong-hao/V.A.R/README.md

-# V.A.R is my personal learning notes of Vue, Angular, and React
+# V.A.R is my learning notes of Vue, Angular, and React

 > ⚠️Warning: this is not a tutorial and may have many inappropriate personal biases and jokes. 🙈